YugabyteDB-Samples/ysql-case-studies/json-relational-equivalence/README.md

 Critically, one test uses _jsonb_object_keys()_ to scan the top-level object to ensure that all the required keys are present, that every key has the specified JSON data type, and that no keys that the JSON Schema doesn't mention are present.
 A similar test does the same for the _"authors"_ array.
 This is why I can be sure that the native `->>` and `->` operators are sufficient for my purpose.

 These tests, too, (and other tests) are included in the _j_books_book_info_is_conformant(jsonb)_ function.

-After transforming the facts from the relaltional reprentation back to one _jsonb_ value for each book with its aggregated facts, each document must adhere to the same JSON Schema as do the incoming documents.
+After transforming the facts from the relational representation back to one _jsonb_ value for each book with its aggregated facts, each document must adhere to the same JSON Schema as do the incoming documents.
 This requirement can be expressed thus: This transformation:

 ```
 JSON → relational → JSON
 ```

 must be idempotent.
-The test is implemeted simply with this:
+The test is implemented simply with this:

 ```
 do $body$